jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Annotate/kubectl-annotate.md

 ## api versions

-Allows you to change add edit adn delete anotations on resources.
-Lets explore this in more detail. pod
+The `kubectl annotate` command allows you to add edit and delete anotations on resources.
+Let's explore this in more detail. pod

 ``` shell

   # First annotation